On a high level, the Netwrix Auditor data collection works as follows:

 The first data collection gathers information on the data source's current configuration state.
 Netwrix Auditor uses this information as a benchmark to collect data on changes to the audited environment.
 After the first data collection has finished, an email notification is sent to the specified recipients stating that the analysis has completed.

 For monitoring SharePoint farms and User Activity, Netwrix Auditor employs a different data collection method.
 It requires a Core Service to be installed on the monitored computers/SharePoint server.
 The Core Service starts collecting data immediately and does not require to run the first data collection to gather information on the data source's current configuration state.
+See Network Traffic Compression for more information.

 - For all data sources, the latest data collection status can be reviewed in any Netwrix Auditor client, remote or installed along with Netwrix Auditor Server.
 To do it, navigate to the monitoring plan which includes the data source whose data collection status you want to check.
 Review data collection status in the Status column.
 The status is updated automatically every time you navigate to the monitoring plan page.